shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-campaign.md

 By default, your campaign media Budget is unlimited.
 If you prefer, you can define exactly how much you are willing to spend on buying inventory for the campaign.
 The budget can be in impressions or in media cost (dollars).
 Note that media cost is in USD rather than the advertiser's currency because USD is the currency in which Xandr transacts.

+> [!IMPORTANT]
-You can set budgets at the insertion order and line item levels as well.
-Budgets at these levels take precedence over a child campaign's budget; if they run out, the campaign will stop buying impressions, whether or not it has reached its own budget.
+> You can set budgets at the insertion order and line item levels as well.
+Budgets at these levels take precedence over a child campaign's budget; if they run out, the
+> campaign will stop buying impressions, whether or not it has reached its own budget.
 For more details about budgeting and best practices, see [Budgeting and Pacing](budgeting-and-pacing.md).

 - **Lifetime** - This is the budget that you are willing to spend over the entire lifetime of the campaign.
 There are two options:
   - **Custom** - Select this option to enter a specific amount of impressions or dollars.